plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

 ### Scatterplots of pairs of parameters

 Note that Tracer lets you easily create scatterplots of combinations of parameters.
-Simply select two parameters (you will have to hold down the Ctrl or Cmd key to select multiple items) and then click on the Joint-Marginal tab.
+Simply select two parameters (you will have to hold down the Ctrl or Cmd key to select multiple items) and then click on the "Joint-Marginal" tab.

 ### Marginal densities

-Try selecting all four base frequencies and then clicking the Marginal Prob Distribution tab.
+Try selecting all four base frequencies and then clicking the "Marginal Density" tab.
 This will show (estimated) marginal probability density plots for all four frequencies at once.
 Note that KDE is selected underneath the plot in the Display drop-down list.
 KDE stands for "Kernel Density Estimation" and represents a common non-parametric method for smoothing histograms into estimates of probabilty density functions.

 ## Running MrBayes with no data